Fenwolf/SinsNotTragedies/Patches/Sticky Sprites/readme.md

 <br/>

-This patch allows you to enable "sticky sprites" on certain levels or all levels.
+This patch allows you to enable "Sticky Sprites" on certain levels or all levels.
-"Sticky sprites" means that once the player is holding a sprite (key, throw block, koopa shell, etc.), they will not be able to let go until and unless something destroys the sprite, the sprite becomes uncarryable (eg galoombas), or Mario dies.
+"Sticky Sprites" means that once the player is holding a sprite (key, throw block, koopa shell, etc.), they will not be able to let go until and unless something destroys the sprite, the sprite becomes uncarryable (eg galoombas), or Mario dies.